 We will calculate forecasts for the next eight quarters assuming that the future percentage changes in personal disposable income will be equal to the mean percentage change from the last forty years.

-The prediction intervals for this model are narrower than those for the model developed in Section 9.5 because we are now able to explain some of the variation in the data using the income predictor.
+The prediction intervals for this model are narrower than if we had fitted an ARIMA model without covariates, because we are now able to explain some of the variation in the data using the income predictor.

 It is important to realise that the prediction intervals from regression models (with or without ARIMA errors) do not take into account the uncertainty in the forecasts of the predictors.
 So they should be interpreted as being conditional on the assumed (or estimated) future values of the predictor variables.